-Advancing Scientific Knowledge and Significance of the Study

 Advancing Scientific Knowledge and Significance of the Study This studies on female veterans will show the agony, as well as the significant life-changing events that take place in the military, which is the resulting factor of the current in a gap in the literature (Kehle-Forbes et al. 2017).
 Trauma suggests that the stresses that female veterans have to overcome during the process of transition involve both mental and physical aspects due to the trauma of PTSD.
 The hope is to produce similar results of this similar phenomena project will bring light to the issues and concerns that female veterans experience.

 The transition process has become a challenging ordeal for many female veterans that are suffering from conditions such as PTSD.
 Yalch et al., (2018) explain how female veteran are increasingly called upon to serve in both official and unofficial combat roles, and their service increases their chance of potential exposure to PTSD.
 Combat exposure is one of the strongest predictors of poor physical health in veterans (Floto et al., 2017; Maia et al., 2011,2011; Ramchand et al., 2015).
 In addition to the possibility of combat exposure, female veterans also fill many roles such as being a spouse, mother, friend, and student, thus creating an additional burden which puts them in a vulnerable position.
 The challenges that many female veterans have to overcome are numerous and are compounded to create pitfalls within their lives, making it difficult to re-enter society as civilians.
 Pierce, Pierce, and Pritchard (2016) suggested that the occurrence of these issues is additional stressors after exposure to traumatic events and that this can trigger avoidance, negative mood cognition symptoms, and altered arousal and reactivity on the part of the female veteran (American Psychiatric Association, 2013).
 Thus an examination of this phenomenon will advance the body of scientific knowledge.
-The qualitative study rests on two different theoretical methods to address and respond to the research questions.
-The academic response to address RQ1 and RQ2 came from a researcher's perspective developed through the theoretical foundation of the Schlossberg's (2011) transition theory.
-The role theory provided a clear insight into the foundational response to address RQ3, RQ4, and RQ5 understanding the interaction of human experience (Blanter, 1991).
-The theoretical foundation plays a significant role in the above-mentioned, providing critical details for the researcher to use wisely to specify the direction to observe the preferred phenomenon.

 The focus of the study is to examine the real-life experiences that many female veterans have encountered during their transition to civilian status.
 The current study is based on a demographic projection which indicates an increase in the female veteran populations within the next 30 years of approximately 50% (Department of Veterans Affairs, 2014).
 However, their issues are often overshadowed or downplayed because of the express interest or concern placed on male veterans.
 Society often forgets that female veterans play a role in the overall plan for creating peace throughout the world.
 This study is, therefore, necessary to fill a gap in the literature by providing a closer look at the experiences of female veterans.
 The value of this study is to raise awareness that there are some issues that female veterans face as they transition back into society